Animals

 Least ConcernNATURAL HABITAT

-The greater bushbaby lives in Eastern Africa woodlands.DIET
+The greater bushbaby lives in the coastal and highland forests of Eastern Africa.DIET

-IN THE WILD – Insects, sap from trees and seeds
+IN THE WILD – Insects, sap from trees, fruit, and seeds

 Green Tree Python